Miminimi234/poly/X402_RESEARCH_README.md

 # x402-Enabled Research System

-This document describes the x402-enabled research system that transforms Polyseer's research capabilities into a pay-per-use economy where AI agents autonomously purchase research resources.
+This document describes the x402-enabled research system that transforms poly402's research capabilities into a pay-per-use economy where AI agents autonomously purchase research resources.

 ## Overview

 The x402 research system implements the HTTP 402 "Payment Required" protocol to create a micropayment-based research economy.
-AI agents can autonomously purchase different types of research resources using x402 micropayments on BSC.
+AI agents can autonomously purchase different types of research resources using x402 micropayments on Solana.

 ## Architecture